 Venous insufficiency develops when blood pools in the legs instead of returning to the heart.
 Veins’ valves direct blood back to the heart.
 However, reversing blood flow is also possible when these valves malfunction.
 As a result, blood may pool in your lower extremities.

-Venous insufficiency is not a life-threatening condition.
-However, the anguish and incapacity it causes are real.
+Although not a life-threatening condition, the anguish and incapacity it causes are real.
 And if left untreated, the disease can lead to the development of dangerous illnesses, such as phlebitis and pulmonary embolism.

 Symptoms Associated with Chronic Venous Insufficiency